 As you get open, look for the pass.
 Square your body to the basket in your athletic, triple-threat position.

 Remember to walk toward the basket with your hands high.
 If you make contact with the defender, you can avoid pushing off and being called for a foul.

 To practice the V-Cut, set up cones in the shape of a “V” starting and ending at the perimeter.

 - Start at one cone at the top of the “V” and walk in to the bottom point of the V before quickly popping back out to the final point.

 - If you have a teammate or coach who can assist, have them throw you a pass as you get to the end of the V-Cut so you can also practice catching and squaring your body to the rim quickly in your triple-threat position.

 Never let pressure defense stop you from getting open on the perimeter.
-Utilizing the V-Cut could help to create space so you can receive the pass.
+Utilizing the V-Cut can help to create space so you can receive the pass.